KennethManzi1/8-week-SQL-Challenge/Case 4 Data Bank/B. Customer Transactions.md

 ### 1. What is the unique count and total amount for each transaction type?

+We will first create the CTE for the Customer Transactions data as the dataset is too large

 We use count to find the unique transaction types numbers and SUM to calculate the total amounts.

 ````sql